 FOREWORD

 This document is a CCSDS Experimental Specification for designing a flight software architecture using CCSDS Recommended Standards from different domains.
-It was contributed to CCSDS by China Academy of Space Technology (CAST).
+It was contributed to CCSDS by China Academy of Space Technology (CAST) and Tsinghua University.

 Attention is drawn to the possibility that some of the elements of this document may be the subject of patent rights.
 CCSDS has processes for identifying patent issues and for securing from the patent holder agreement that all licensing policies are reasonable and nondiscriminatory.
 However, CCSDS does not have a patent law staff, and CCSDS shall not be held responsible for identifying any or all such patent rights.